At a Glance

 ✨Showcase Your Leadership Experience

 As a candidate for the Director of Content Licensing & Business Development, it's crucial to highlight your leadership experience in commercial licensing roles.
-Be prepared to discuss specific examples where you've successfully led teams and driven revenue growth in a fast-paced environment.
+Be prepared to discuss specific examples of how you've led teams to achieve revenue targets and fostered valuable collaborations.

 ✨Demonstrate Industry Knowledge